System Design Space

 "As a <role> I can <capability>, so that <receive benefit>"

-• Sensitivity points — decisions affecting only one quality attribute
+• Sensitivity points — decisions that heavily influence one specific quality attribute

-• Trade-off points — decisions affecting multiple attributes (improving one makes another worse)
+• Trade-off points — decisions where improving one quality makes another worse

-• Fit for purpose — the system meets the stated requirements
+• Fit for purpose — whether the design meets the intended goal under the stated constraints

-• Fit for use — the system is convenient for real use
+• Fit for use — whether the design remains practical in real operating conditions

 Related chapter